 Christmas in Israel, is truly Christmas in the Holy Land, a magically meaningful experience for Christians.
 Less commercialized than in much of the Western world because Judaism and Islam are the two main religions of Israel, Christmas in Israel is meaningful for its historic significance as the land where the Christmas story took place.
-Whether visiting Bethlehem for Christmas, experiencing Christmas in Nazareth, or spending Christmas in Jerusalem or any other important city across the country, it is sure to be a memorable experience.
+Whether visiting Bethlehem for Christmas, experiencing Christmas in Nazareth, spending Christmas in Jerusalem or Christmas in Tel Aviv-Jaffa, it is sure to be a memorable experience.

 Christmas in Israel generally coincides with Hanukkah, the Jewish festival of light which diffuses a festive spirit across the land.
 However, beyond this festive spirit icons of Christmas will not be seen so much across the country.
 In areas with Christian populations such as Haifa, Nazareth the Old City of Jerusalem, and many Russian neighborhoods, symbols of Christmas will be seen, however, as these groups bring with them the traditions.

 Christmas in Bethlehem

 If you are visiting Israel for Christmas, or just happen to be here and want to celebrate the most popular place to go is the town of Bethlehem which is just south of Jerusalem, in the West Bank.
 Here magnificent and famous services take place on Christmas Eve in Manger Square.
 In the north of Israel, Nazareth, Jesus’s hometown is also an interesting place to be for Christmas with many festivities.